Are you trying to figure out ?

 After completing the process, you cannot access the GIF or emoji options leaving the comma key for your use.
 If you want to switch on the emoji, press and hold the comma key and swipe up the emoji icon that appears near the setting gear.

 Disabling Auto Emoji on Samsung Galaxy phones

-- Open the menu located at the top-left corner and select Settings
+- Open the menu located in the top-left corner and select Settings;